FujoWebDev/fujocoded-plugins/README.md

-# MDX Plugins
+# FujoCoded Plugins

-A repository of MDX plugins for true fujin.
+A repository of plugins for true webdev fujin.
 Includes plugins for:

 - Remark
 - Rehype
+- Zod
+- Astro